Devashishsingh98/scoreregister/README.md

 * Click on *Clone or Download*
 * Open terminal and type Command : git clone link or directly download zip file.
 * It will get Downloaded in your home directory.
-* Now you can edit it as You like :)
+* Now you can edit it as You like :heart: